materialsproject/mp-react-components/README.md

 #### Pre-releases

-Tag your package.
-We use the `next` tag
-`npm publish --tag next`
-This will prevent npm for considering it as the latest release

-People who want to install a pre-release will need to specify the tag `npm install d3@next`
+Every push triggers a build.
+If the build is succesfull, a snapshot is pushed to npm, as a tagged package.
+To use the latest snapshot, type the following command

+`npm install mat-periodic-table@next`

 ### Automatically(TODO)

-We plan to publish from github-actions, when a tag is pushed You add a tag with `npm version minor -m "Upgrade to %s"`.
-This push automatically to github.
-An action will push the build to npm
+Run `npm version minor -m "Upgrade to %s"` to add a tag.
+Once the tag is pushed, an action will build the components and push the package to build to npm

 ## Deploy storybook to github pages